jlacar/jlacar.github.io/refactoring/clean-code-is-the-enemy.md

 Neal Ford, Venkat Subramaniam, The Gang of Four, Eric Evans, they were all our teachers.
 So were a bunch of other folks they know, too many of them to name here right now.
 Look around and you'll know who they are.

 That's about it.

+No wait, there's one last thing, and I'm embarrassed I didn't close with this in the version I first posted.
+And I'm not kissing up to him because he happened to be one of the first people to read this and endorsement it.

+I'm dead serious when I say it's an injustice that there aren't a million more views of Arlo's video about menders and setting the bar lower.
+If you haven't seen it yet, [go and watch Arlo's video now](https://youtu.be/9YxQzjtPdtw).
+You owe it to yourself and your fellow developers.

+And if you've managed to read to this point, know that you probably have what it takes to take back control of your code like we did.
+It takes patience, and perseverance.
+It takes a willingness to wait for all those 1%-or-less improvements to get to critical mass and really start paying off.
+Stick with it.
+It will come.
+Maybe sooner than you think.

+Ok, now I'm done.
 Anything else I haven't mentioned you'll probably discover along the way anyway.

 ## Promises to keep, and many miles to go...